Przejdź do treści

 2. serialize it into canonical JSON,

-3. sign those bytes with the issuer participant's Ed25519 key,
+3. sign those bytes with the issuer participant's Ed25519 key, or with the delegated proxy key named by an inline issuer_delegation proof,

 4. encode the signature as base64url without padding,